IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 `DLT_EN10MB` for an Ethernet packet.

 The link-layer header length field appears to contain the length of the packet's link-layer header.
-It may be 0.
+It might be 0.

 The link-layer trailer length field is assumed to contain the length of the packet's link-layer trailer.
-It may be 0.
+It might be 0.

 The interface type field contains an SNMP `ifType` value for the interface.

-The IP protocol field contains a macOS `IPPROTO_` value for the packet; it may be `IPPROTO_RAW` if the packet was written to a raw socket.
+The IP protocol field contains a macOS `IPPROTO_` value for the packet; it might be `IPPROTO_RAW` if the packet was written to a raw socket.

 The protocol family field contains a value indicating the address family of the packet.
-It may be 0 for "unknown", 2 for IPv4, or 30 for IPv6.
-It may also be another macOS `AF_` value; note that those values do not necessarily correspond to the `AF_` value of the operating system on the host reading a capture.
+It MUST be 0 for "unknown", 2 for IPv4, or 30 for IPv6.
+It might also be another macOS `AF_` value; note that those values do not necessarily correspond to the `AF_` value of the operating system on the host reading a capture.